 This programming book accompanies the free programming lessons for beginners in SoftUni and serves as an additional teaching aid to help the learning process.

 The SoftUni Judge system (https://judge.softuni.org) is an automated Internet system for checking the solutions of programming exercises via series of tests.
-The submission and verification happens in real time: you submit the solution and within seconds you get an answer whether it is correct.
+The submission and verification happen in real time: you submit the solution and within seconds you get an answer whether it is correct.
 Each successfully taken test gives you the points it gains.
-For a correct solution you get all the points for the particular task.
+For a completely correct solution you get all the points for this problem.
 For partially correct solution you get part of the points for the task.
 For a completely wrong solution you get 0 points.
-This how the SoftUni Judge looks like:All problems from the current book are available for testing in SoftUni judge and we strongly recommend to test them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.
+This how the SoftUni Judge looks like:All problems from the current book are available for testing in SoftUni judge and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.

 Keep in mind some specifics about SoftUni judge:

 - For each task the judge system keeps the best score you had.
 Therefore, if you upload a solution with wrong code or lower score compared to the previous one, the system won't take away your points.